Skip to main content

 PersuasionThe transmission — how it spreadsIdentity that dies with the individual

 Identity without persuasion stays private.
 Persuasion without identity is manipulation.
-The combination — knowing who you are and being able to articulate it — is what builds movements.
+The combination — knowing who you are and being able to say it — is what builds movements.

 Context